-- (a) The Faculty Appeals Committee will consider the appeals and may refuse or allow re-admission. - (b) The students will be notified in writing of the outcome of the appeal. - (c) The decision of the Faculty Appeals Committee is final subject to AR 7(f). - (d) Students who omitted to provide information or documentation material to an appeal cannot provide it at a later stage if the appeal was unsuccessful. - (e) Students who transfer to another faculty retain their academic history related to their previous registration for any other programme(s). - (f) When a Faculty Appeals Committee allows re-admission under circumstances where a student had submitted incorrect, incomplete or fraudulent information/ documentation that is material to an appeal, the Faculty Appeals Committee may reverse its decision and the registration of the student may be cancelled and the exclusion reinstated.
+- (a) The Faculty Appeals Committee will consider and decide all appeals submitted by the applicant and shall either grant the application and allow the applicant readmission or refuse the application and confirm that the applicant is academically excluded. - (b) The decision taken by the Faculty Appeals Committee will be communicated to the applicant in writing. - (c) The decision of the Faculty Appeals Committee is final subject to AR 7(f). - (d) Students who omitted to provide information or documentation material to an appeal cannot provide it at a later stage if the appeal is unsuccessful. - (e) Students who appeal their academic exclusion retain their academic history for all previous registration(s) at UJ. - (f) In the event that it is found that a student has submitted information and/or documentation that is incorrect, incomplete or fraudulent information/ documentation that is material to an appeal, the Faculty Appeals Committee shall be entitled to reconsider its decision.